 The Ministry of Transportation allows shelters on the highway right-of-way where a bus stop is permitted, and on the rights-of-way in urban areas, if there is sufficient room for the shelter.
 Please note that transit companies and service groups are the primary bodies to ask for permits for bus shelters, and not potential advertisers or other individuals.

-For information on building bus stops and shelters, go to the Transit Stop Installation Checklist produced by BC Transit.
+For information on building bus stops and shelters, go to the BC Transit Infrastructure Design Summary produced by BC Transit.

 Apply for a permit for a bus shelter.

 184.108.40.206 Exploratory Survey

 The Oil and Gas Industry routinely conducts seismic surveys and other works within the constructed and un-constructed (or un-opened) road allowances.

 Any works within highway rights of way need to be undertaken in a careful manner

 to ensure no damage is done to the road base or the traveled surface.
 We want